 Dual-use good are items, including software and technology, which can be used for both civil and military purposes, and shall include all goods which can be used for manufacture of arms and military equipment, mass destruction weapons or their delivery etc.

 There are items related to Energy sector listed by EU which are restricted to be exported to Russia.
 U.S. has imposed restrictions on all goods/ non-financial services or technology in support of energy projects.
-Therefore, Bank must be aware if the Customer has an authorization from authorities in order not to be involved in prohibited transactions.

 Link to EU Common Military List: https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52015XG0421(05)&from=EN

-Link to EU Dual use controls: https://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/index_en.htm
+Link to EU Dual use controls: http://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/index_en.htm

-Link to EU Council Regulation related to Russia: http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02014R0833-20171202
+Link to EU Council Regulation related to Russia sectoral sanctions: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02014R0833-20231001

 Please note, if You or Your company operates in the field of shipping or is connected to mentioned field, then according to international shipping area regulations it is mandatory to add following information to the field “details of payment”: